 - What are the quorum, notice period, board papers and other requirements for joint venture company board meetings?
 Is there to be a minimum frequency for board meetings?

-Accounting for the joint venture
+Accounting for joint ventures

 Accounting aspects should be addressed in the documentation implementing the joint venture agreement.
 Considerations include: